-The differential entitlements afforded to conappropriate course of legal action for tractors incentivise some employers to misclassify workers to avoid their legal obligations (Green, 2019).
+The differential entitlements afforded to contractors incentivise some employers to misclassify workers to avoid their legal obligations (Green, 2019).
 This practice is referred to as sham contracting.
-In sham contracting situations, employees are unlawfully engaged as contractors (for example, the company requires a worker to obtain an Australian Business Number despite it being inappropriate for the work).
+In sham contracting situations, employees are unlawfully engaged as contractors (for example, the company requires a worker to obtain an Australian Business Number despite it being inappropriate and fall outside of the workplace relations frame- for the work).
 This practice has been observed in settings including the road transport and distribution industry, the cleaning industry, the home and commercial maintenance industries and the construction industry (Hemingway, 2016).
-Where sham contracting can be established, a worker with an entitlement underpayment claim may be treated as an employee.
+Where sham contracting can be established, a worker with an entitlement underpayment claim may be treated as